hamedpardazesh2020/ai_chat_bot/README.md

 .\.venv\Scripts\python.exe -m mcp_servers.ham3d_mysql
 ```

+> **Docker option:** Build and launch the ham3d server through the dedicated
+> `docker/ham3d.Dockerfile` when you prefer container isolation.
+The
+> compose file in `docker/docker-compose.yml`
+> exposes an optional profile so the service only starts when requested:
+>
+> ```bash
+> docker compose -f docker/docker-compose.yml --profile mcp build mcp-ham3d
+> docker compose -f docker/docker-compose.yml --profile mcp run --rm mcp-ham3d
+> ```
+>
+> Populate the `HAM3D_DB_*` variables in `.env` (or pass them inline) before
+> running the container so the server can connect to your database.

 Do not append a filesystem path after `-m`; Python expects an importable module
 name and will raise `No module named ...` if a path is provided.